The Role of the Parent

-- Parents are given their own login credentials so they can go online at any time and check on their student's grades, calendar, lesson, activities, etc.
+- Parents are given their own login credentials for a Learning Coach account so they can go online at any time and check on their student's grades, calendar, lesson, activities, etc.

 - Parents are provided access to up-to-date information about their student's progress throughout the semester via regular communication from the teacher and school.

-- Both students and parents have access to our teachers and counselor so everyone can see progress, together.
+- Both students and parents have access to our teachers and School Counselor so everyone can see progress, together.

 What Parents Say About Insight

 "I have to keep reminding myself Insight is a public school, not a private school.
 The individualized attention Insight gives my son is more like what I'd expect from a private school."

 "My daughter is blossoming at Insight Schools—she's much more self-assured than before.
 As a parent, I'm even learning to be more at home online!"